tanyastropheus/Events_Near_Me/README.md

 python3 -m event_app.app
 ```

+#### Load Event Data from File
 One may also load event data from a file instead of obtaining live events from running the web scraper.
 The ```tests/test_data``` directory provides sample test data sets.
-To do so, follow the steps below:
+To do so, replace **Step 2** above with the follow the steps:

 1. Create the index ```test_index``` with the doct_type ```test_doc``` to store file data and specify the file ```tests/test_data/test_data.txt``` where data is to be loaded.
 Have Flask serve the data from file for the web application: